wazuh/wazuh-documentation/source/ossec_rule_set.rst

 Choose the rules to **install** from an interactive menu or from a configuration file ::

-  no arguments  Choose rules and rootchecks to install from a menu -f, --file  Use a configuration file to select rules and rootchecks to install (explained below)
+  no arguments  Choose rules and rootchecks to install from a menu -f, --file  Use a configuration file to select rules and rootchecks to install

 Or **update** the exiting ruleset ::